civicrm/civicrm-user-guide/docs/membership/cancelling-and-expiring-memberships.md

 ![image](/img/z_sprint14_Membership_Status_Override_8.png)

-Keep in mind that manually Expiring memberships may not be needed.
+Keep in mind that manually expiring memberships may not be needed.
-Dependent upon how you have your Membership status rules setup within **Administer > CiviMember > Membership Status Rules** memberships will automatically expire based on timeline criteria.
+Dependent upon how you have your membership status rules setup within **Administer > CiviMember > Membership Status Rules** memberships will automatically expire based on timeline criteria.